zkf1997/DIMOS/README.md

 To generate object interactions, we assume the object instance is segmented and provided as a separate `ply` mesh.

-Due to the stochastic nature of our method, the generated results will have various quality and may have failures.
+Due to the stochastic nature of our method, the generated results will have varied quality and may have failures.

 ### Locomotion in 3D Scenes
 This demo generates locomotion in 3D scenes given a pair of start and target locations.
 You can also choose to manually specify the path consisting of waypoints.